I hope you enjoy this blog post. If you want Hello Bar to grow your leads, click here.

 Compare these two sentences:

-I’ve changed more than the voice (the first is passive and the second is active), but you get my drift.
-Instead of saying “Hello Bar is…”, I’ve said, “Hello Bar offers…” It’s a small distinction, but it matters.
+We’ve changed more than the voice (the first is passive, and the second is active), but you get our drift.
+Instead of saying, “Hello Bar is…”, we’ve said, “Hello Bar offers…” It’s a small distinction, but it matters.

-I love to use case studies in my content.
-They provide solid proof that I know what I’m talking about.
+Just like writing a good thesis, you have to back up your claims with solid proof.
+That’s why we love to use case studies in our content.
+They provide solid proof that we know what we’re talking about.

 That’s solid proof.
 Numbers don’t lie.